Legal Help for Child Sexual Abuse

 Legal Support

 At some point you may come to a place in your healing where you just want to scream out loud to the world that John or Jane Doe sexually abused you as a child.
-You may have a number of reasons for this inclination.
 You might believe that revealing them is the only justice you will ever have for their actions.
 You might be feeling trapped by your own silence.
-Or you simply might feel compelled to protect other children from being harmed if your abuser is still alive.
+Or you might feel compelled to protect other children from being harmed if your abuser is still alive.

-Whatever your reasons are, if you are considering revealing your abuser, it is highly recommended that you understand the risks and benefits of publicly disclosing your abuser’s identity before you do it.
-Whether you choose to report the abuse to police, file a civil suit against your abuser, or make your abuser’s identity public via social media, letters, emails, or even talking with friends, acquaintances or co-workers, there can be significant legal ramifications.
+Whatever your reasons, it is highly recommended that you understand the risks and benefits of publicly disclosing your abuser before you reveal their identity.
+Whether you choose to report the abuse to police, file a civil suit against your abuser, or make your abuser’s identity public via social media, letters, emails, or even just talking about it with friends, acquaintances or co-workers, there can be significant legal ramifications.

 Single Filing versus Group Filing